IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 1. Copy `terraform.tfvars.template` to `terraform.tfvars` and enter the values.
 This file can also be used to override the defaults in `vars.tf`.

-2. Download ibm-cp-datacore-1.3.0.tgz (direct download link coming soon) and move it to the directory containing this README.

-4. Log in to your container with `docker exec -it my-container bash`.
+2. Log in to your container with `docker exec -it my-container bash`.

-5. Run `terraform init`.
+3. Run `terraform init`.

-6. Run `terraform apply`.
+4. Run `terraform apply`.

 ### Securing your VPC and cluster